 Glioblastomas are capable of demonstrating varied patterns, sometimes within the one tumor.
-In addition to the three recognized variants (giant cell glioblastoma, gliosarcoma and epithelioid glioblastoma) additional histological features are sometimes encountered which impact on imaging appearance and biological behavior.
+In addition to the three recognized variants (giant cell glioblastoma, gliosarcoma, and epithelioid glioblastoma) additional histological features are sometimes encountered which impact imaging appearance and biological behavior.
 Most of these are seen predominantly in primary IDH wild-type glioblastomas.
 These include 16:

 - more commonly seen in secondary IDH mutant glioblastoma arising from a pre-existing gemistocytic astrocytoma

 - histologically mimic macrophages and thus can lead to a misdiagnosis of macrophage-rich demyelination